sahasyy/ACM-Research-F25/README.md

 **"Early Detection of Network Attacks Using Deep Learning"**
 📄 [arXiv:2201.11628](https://arxiv.org/pdf/2201.11628)

-The paper proposes a novel deep learning-based Intrusion Detection System (IDS) capable of **detecting attacks early**, before they cause significant system damage.
-The system analyzes sequences of network packets using a compact and efficient neural network architecture and introduces a novel evaluation metric called **earliness** to assess how quickly an attack is detected.
+The paper proposes a novel deep learning-based Intrusion Detection System (IDS) designed to **detect attacks early**, before they can inflict significant system damage.
+Unlike traditional IDS models that rely on engineered features, this system processes **raw network packet data** directly—analyzing sequences of packets with a compact and efficient neural network.
+It also introduces a new evaluation metric called **earliness** to quantify how quickly an attack is identified in its progression.

 ---

+## 🎯 Motivation

+Traditional Intrusion Detection Systems (IDS) often detect cyberattacks **too late**, after damage has already been done.
+Most approaches prioritize accuracy over **detection speed**, which is a critical flaw in time-sensitive environments.
+This paper targets that gap by introducing a deep learning model optimized for **early attack detection**—identifying threats **before** they escalate.

+---

+## 🧠 Novelty and Contributions

+- ⚡ **Early Detection Objective**
+  Focuses explicitly on detecting attacks **as early as possible**, rather than simply classifying them correctly after full execution.

+- 📶 **Temporal Packet Sequence Modeling**
+  Instead of relying on individual packets or static features, the model analyzes **sequences of packets** to capture evolving attack behaviors.

+- ⏱️ **New Metric: Earliness**
+  Introduces a novel evaluation metric called **earliness**, which measures how far into the attack sequence detection occurs—highlighting timeliness, not just correctness.

+- 🧩 **Lightweight and Deployable Architecture**
+  Implements a **compact neural network** designed to balance detection power with computational efficiency, making it suitable for real-world IDS deployment.

+---

+## 📈 Impact

+This approach lays the groundwork for **real-time, proactive intrusion detection**, reducing potential system damage.
+It also reframes how IDS effectiveness is measured, placing emphasis on **when** detection happens—not just **if** it does.

+---

-## 🧠 Model Architecture
+## 🧠 Model Architecture ##

 The paper introduces a lightweight **1D Convolutional Neural Network (CNN)** architecture tailored for analyzing raw packet-based network traffic.
 For the implementation, I tried an LSTM

 ---

 ## 📊 Dataset